Samuel-Lubliner/local-library-django-tutorial/README.md

 In the catalog folder, create `urls.py` and define the imported `urlpatterns`.
 Add patterns here as the application grows.

-Before we do that, we should first run a database migration.
-This updates our database (to include any models in our installed applications) and removes some build warnings.
+Before doing this, first run a database migration to update the database.

 ## Running database migrations